hepplerj/Dissertation/ch5.dissertation.Heppler.md

 Ross noted, "but I don't want my health adversely affected by their profit-making.
 Companies should be willing to invest a portion of their profit to ensure they aren't damaging the environment."^[Susan Benner, “Storm Clouds Over Silicon Valley,” *Inc* (September 1982), 84.]
-Studies in 1992 reported that 57 private and 47 public drinking wells were contaminated, and 66 plots of land were too toxic for people to walk on.
+By 1992 studies found at least fifty-seven private and forty-seven public drinking wells were contaminated, and sixty-six plots of land were too toxic for people to walk upon.
 County authorities determined that sixty-five of the seventy-nine companies they investigated---including IBM, Hewlett-Packard, Raytheon, NEC, AMD, Signetics, and many others---had contaminated the soil beneath their